Facets of God Displayed in the Hebrew Aleph-Bet: Zayin, Chet, and Tet

-When we experience God's judgement it really is always in view of His mercy as seen in the previous letter chet.
+When we experience God's judgment it really is always in view of His mercy as seen in the previous letter "chet".
 His intention is not to destroy us but to drive us back home to His goodness.

 We can always feel blessed in the judgment of God when it comes to the unfairness of this world we live in.
 Jesus trusted the Father's judgment as we are called to follow His example

-In Conclusion I can't help but think of the book of Deuteronomy which sums up these three letters.
-The ten commandments are "inscribed" (Zayin) on tablets of stone.
-(Chapter 5) also noting that Deuteronomy is known as a book of remembrance with the word remember being used 14 times in it.
+In Conclusion, I can't help but think of the book of Deuteronomy which sums up these three letters.
+The Ten Commandments are "inscribed" on tablets of stone.
+"Zayin", which was about remembering.
+Deuteronomy is known as a book of remembrance with the word remember being used 14 times in it.

-In the Book of Deuteronomy the terms of the covenant relationship are set forth in these commandments by revealing what happens if the children of Israel choose to stay within the "fence" (Chet) of the covenant relationship through obedience to the laws and terms of it or step outside of it through disobedience as shown in the blessings and curses or "judgments" (Tet) in Chapter 28 to which He calls us to "discern" (tet) for ourselves and choose.
+In the Book of Deuteronomy, the terms of the covenant relationship are set forth in these commandments by revealing what happens if the children of Israel choose to stay within the "fence" (chet) of the covenant relationship through obedience to the laws and terms of it.
+Also, the consequence of setting foot outside of the covenantal fence through disobedience as shown in the blessings and curses or "judgments" (tet) in Chapter 28 to which He calls us to "discern" (tet) for ourselves and choose.

 ... and what He has done for us.

-Stay tuned for part four of this series Yod (working hand), Caph (cupped palm of hand), Lamed (Shepherd staff)
+Stay tuned for part four of this series that will include "yod" (working hand), "caph" (cupped palm of the hand), and "lamed" (shepherd staff)

 © 2012 Tamarajo